ShakexSempe/menu-js/README.md

 -inside  window event listener we set up a varibale holding the unique categories from the menu array.
 -we return an array of the unique categories using the reduce() of the menu array.
 -in the reduce mehtod the logic is as follows: if() values(the array returned) does not have the (!value.includes) item.category from the new array then add the category (.push()) to new array('all');
 -if the value does have the item.category in the all array the just return the 'values';

+### adding categories as buttons
+-iterate over array and dynamically plug in values into html using ``

+-